jbcool17/railapijwt-frontend/_site/README.md

 > demonstrating FrontEnd Frameworks; Json Web Token Creation/Authentication

-This project utilizes a [Rails 5 API](https://github.com/jbcool17/railsapijwt/) for the backend and a jekyll site generator to compile various mini sites using JS FrontEnd Frameworks(React) via custom scripts.
+This project utilizes a [Rails 5 API](https://github.com/jbcool17/railsapijwt/) for the backend and a jekyll site generator to compile various mini sites using JS FrontEnd Frameworks(React) via custom rake tasks.
 The purpose of this is to learn about APIs and Javascript Front-End Frameworks.

 ## Table of Contents